PinokyoShonen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script takes a list of words as input and prints only words that appear exactly once.
 # 14. It must be in that file
 This script displays lines containing the pattern “root” from the file "/etc/passwd"
+# 15. Count that word
+This script diplays the number of lines that contain the pattern “bin” in the file /etc/passwd